 Botley Road is recognised as being a very slow route in and out of Oxford city centre facing daily congestion problems and poor journey experiences for road users.
 The corridor is a vital public transport link in Oxford as it:

 - offers the only east to west route in and out of the city from the west;

 - supports a high proportion of cycling; and

 - serves a diverse function for buses, both local services and the park and ride, as well as intra-urban services.

 Improving public transport

-Building upon objectives set out in the Oxford Transport Strategy, a study of Botley Road was completed in 2016 which confirmed, following stakeholder feedback, the value of a high-quality route that prioritised sustainable transport modes to ease urban congestion, reduce journey times and improve journey experience.
+Building upon objectives set out in the Oxford Transport Strategy, a study of Botley Road was completed in 2016 which confirmed, following stakeholder feedback, the value of a high-quality route that prioritised sustainable transport modes to ease congestion, reduce journey times and improve journey experience.

-The project presents an opportunity to provide a route that prioritises sustainable transport along the corridor between Binsey Lane and the Eynsham Road; specifically, for buses, cyclists and pedestrians.
+The project presents an opportunity to provide a route that prioritises sustainable transport along the corridor between Binsey Lane and Eynsham Road; specifically, for buses, cyclists and pedestrians.
 The project aims to: